Dávid Hancko

 Dávid Hancko (born 13 December 1997) is a Slovak professional footballer who plays as a centre-back or left-back for La Liga club Atlético Madrid and the Slovakia national team.

 Club career

 MŠK Žilina

-Hancko made his Slovak Super Liga debut for Žilina against ŽP Šport Podrbezová on 12 March 2016.
+Hancko made his Slovak Super Liga debut for Žilina against ŽP Šport Podbrezová on 12 March 2016, playing 11 minutes of a 2–0 defeat.
+His first start would come in the next season, playing the full match in a 2–2 draw against DAC Dunajska Streda.
+Hancko scored his first goal in the Žilina jersey in a 7–1 league win against FK Senica.
 He was included by UEFA on its list of most promising talents for 2018.

 Fiorentina

 On 14 June 2018, Hancko had signed a five-year contract with Fiorentina.
 He played in multiple friendly pre-season fixtures, but made his competitive debut on 22 September 2018, after being benched for four matches, during a 3–0 home victory over SPAL, coming as a substitute for Cristiano Biraghi at half time.
 His performance was generally well-received, receiving an average mark of 7.0/10 by the Sofascore internet portal.

 During January 2019 transfer window, it was reported that Zenit Saint Peterburg were looking to sign Hancko on a half-season loan, for €500,000, with an option to buy for €20 million.
 At this point, Hancko had only started as a substitute in two Serie A games, but was important for the national team in October and November fixtures of UEFA Nations League.
 Nonetheless, Fiorentina did not agree to the terms of the deal.